subhranildey/k8s-guestbook/README.md

  ### To Check the HPA

- `watch -n 1  kubectl get hpa - staging`
+ `watch -n 1  kubectl get hpa -n staging`

  ### To check the autoscaling of the pods